civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 23

-The head of a government institution may refuse to disclose any record requested under this **Part** that contains information that is subject to solicitor-client privilege **or the professional secrecy of advocates and notaries or to litigation privilege**.
+The head of a government institution may refuse to disclose any record requested under this Part that contains information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.

 ### Section 11

 Subsection 24(2) of the Act is repealed.

+### Section 11.1

+Section 26 of the Act is replaced by the following:

+### Section 26

+The head of a government institution may refuse to disclose any record requested under this Part or any part of a record if the head of the institution believes on reasonable grounds that the material in the record or in part of the record will be published by a government institution, agent of the Government of Canada or minister of the Crown — other than under Part 2 — within 90 days after the request is made or within any further period of time that may be necessary for printing or translating the material for the purpose of printing it.

 ### Section 12